 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Teaching can be a rewarding profession, but teachers are often overworked and underpaid.
 With the average borrower owing almost $40,000 in student loans, it’s easy to see how educators may struggle with repaying student debt.
 Thankfully, teachers have many options when it comes to student loan forgiveness.

 What is student loan forgiveness for teachers?

-Student loan forgiveness is a program where the federal, state or local government (or some other organization) wipes out either all or part of your student loan balances.
+Student loan forgiveness — also called cancelation or discharge — is a program where the federal, state or local government (or another organization) wipes out either all or part of your student loan balances.

-One of the perks of teaching is that you could potentially have access to multiple student loan forgiveness programs.
-Eligibility requirements vary, but some programs will forgive your debt after just a few years.
+One perk of teaching is that you may access multiple student loan forgiveness programs.
+Eligibility requirements vary, but some programs will forgive your debt after just a few years of service in teaching.

-What are eligibility requirements for student loan forgiveness for teachers?
+What are eligibility requirements for teacher student loan forgiveness?

-One common requirement, especially for federal forgiveness programs, is that your student loans cannot be in default.
-The potential to lose out on student loan forgiveness benefits is just one more reason why keeping up with your student loan repayment schedule is so important.
+One common requirement, especially for federal forgiveness programs, is that your student loans can’t be in default.
+The potential to lose out on student loan forgiveness benefits is just one more reason why keeping up with your repayment schedule is so important.

 Types of loan forgiveness programs